Medically reviewed by Kristin Hall, FNP

 Unfortunately, HSV-1 and HSV-2 are lifelong viral infections without any known cure.
 However, both types of herpes can be treated using antiviral medications like valacyclovir, which reduce the risk of HSV-2 and HSV-1 transmission and help to control outbreaks.

-Of course, this hasn’t stopped the alternative medicine industry from proposing a variety of “all natural” herpes cures, from herbal combinations of garlic and echinacea to lemon balm and various natural extracts.
+Of course, this hasn’t stopped the alternative medicine industry from proposing a variety of “all-natural” herpes cures and vitamins for herpes, from herbal combinations of garlic and echinacea to lemon balm and various natural extracts.

 The reality is that while some of these products might provide temporary relief from the physical discomfort produced by cold sores and herpes lesions (although none are as effective as herpes medication), absolutely none of these alternative treatments will cure herpes.